AndreiCalugar/NewsGenerator/README.md

 - **FFmpeg Text Filters**: Uses drawtext filters to overlay captions at specific timestamps
 - **Multi-segment Processing**: Divides video into segments with appropriate captions for each part
 - **Robust Error Handling**: Multiple fallback approaches ensure videos always have some form of captioning

-### Requirements

-- FFmpeg with libx264 support
-- OpenAI Whisper (optional, but required for transcription)
-- Python 3.9+ with the dependencies listed in requirements.txt

 ### Troubleshooting